kjartanm/easy-peasy-ebook/README.md

 - It most likely does not work on IE 11, and is not designed for small screens.
 - Since this is a prototype, I haven't really tried to optimize code.
 - At the moment there is no styling of the resulting epub or pdf.
 For epub Blitz, (https://friendsofepub.github.io/Blitz/) could be something.
-- The usecase for the pdf is proof reading, and not print.
+- The usecase for the pdf is proofreading, and not print.
 For creating a print version, maybe paged.js could be of help? (https://www.pagedmedia.org/)

 ## Install